Sailor Malan: Battle of Barking Creek

 No. 74 Squadron was dispatched 15 hours after war was declared to intercept a bomber raid that turned out to be returning RAF planes.
 On 6 September 1939, "A" Flight was scrambled to intercept a suspected enemy radar track and ran into the Hurricanes of No. 56 Squadron RAF.
 Believing 56 to be the enemy, Malan ordered an attack.
 Paddy Byrne and John Freeborn downed two RAF aircraft, killing one officer – Montague Hulton-Harrop – in friendly fire, which became known as the Battle of Barking Creek.
 At the subsequent court-martial, Malan denied responsibility for the attack.
 He testified for the prosecution against his own pilots stating that Freeborn had been "irresponsible, impetuous, and had not taken proper heed of vital communications".
 This prompted Freeborn's counsel, Patrick Hastings, to call Malan a bare-faced liar.
 Hastings was assisted in defending the pilots by Roger Bushell, who, like Malan, had been born in South Africa.
 The court ruled the entire incident as an unfortunate error and acquitted both pilots.

 Dunkirk

 After fierce fighting over Dunkirk during the evacuation of the British Army from Dunkirk on 28 May 1940, Malan was awarded the Distinguished Flying Cross (DFC) having achieved five "kills".
-During the night of 19/20 June Malan flew a night sortie in bright moonlight and shot down two Heinkel He 111 bombers, a then-unique feat for which a medal bar was awarded to his DFC.
+During the night of 19/20 June Malan flew a night sortie in bright moonlight and shot down two Heinkel He 111 bombers, a then-unique feat for which a bar was awarded to his DFC.
 On 6 July, he was promoted to flight lieutenant.